Marketing Event Calendar for February: 85+ Ideas & Great Email Examples

 All tools for omnichannel marketing within one platform

 7. Run an offline event for the local community.

-In 2021, such an activity may be hard to implement due to the lockdown-forced restrictions.
-However, online meals or board games have become commonplace so you can share the alike experience the digital way.
+In 2022, such an activity may be hard to implement due to the lockdown-forced restrictions.
+However, online meals or board games have become commonplace so you can share the same experience the digital way.